-Visually inspect the ventilation inlet to ensure that it is at least 10 feet from any known contamination sources, at least two feet above grade and above the roof deck in IECC Climate Zones 1-3 and at least four feet above grade and above the roof deck in IECC Climate Zones 4 through 8.
+Visually inspect the ventilation inlet to ensure that it is at least 10 feet from any known contamination sources, at least two feet above grade and above the roof deck.
 Make sure the inlet is not obstructed by any objects, that the ventilation air comes from outdoors—not from a garage, attic, crawlspace, or adjacent dwelling, and that the ventilation inlet is covered with a protective screen with ≤ 0.5–inch mesh.
 Dryer vents should have a louvered damper, not a mesh screen, covering the outside end.

 No climate specific information applies.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

 7. Dwelling Unit Mechanical Ventilation Systems (“Vent System”) 45 & Inlets In Return Duct 46

 7.7 Air inlet location (Complete if ventilation air inlet location was specified on design report; otherwise check “N/A”): 54, 55

 7.7.1 Inlet pulls ventilation air directly from outdoors and not from attic, crawlspace, garage, or adjacent dwelling unit.